calvinrzachman/ibm-watson-chatbot/README.md

     npm run dev

   ### Chat with Watson (in Development)
   Discuss the IBM Finish Line 2018 Event with Watson.
-Ask questions like:
+Greet Watson for a summary of his capabilities or ask questions like:

     Where was the event?
     How was the event?